oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 ## Status List Caching

-When fetching a Status List, Relying Parties must carefully evaluate how long a status list is cached for.
-Collectively the iat, exp and ttl claims when present in a Status List communicate how long a Status List should be cached and should be considered valid for.
+When fetching a Status List Token, Relying Parties must carefully evaluate how long a Status List is cached for.
+Collectively the `iat`, `exp` and `ttl` claims when present in a Status List Token communicate how long a Status List should be cached and should be considered valid for.
 The following diagram illustrates the relationship between these claims and how they are designed to influence caching.

 ~~~ ascii-art
 Time of fetching